jsloyer/jsloyer/content/post/why-i-chose-hugo-over-wordpress-part2.md

 With Hugo you you can use themes, I am using a modified version of [StartBootstrap Clean Blog](https://github.com/humboldtux/startbootstrap-clean-blog).

-I embedded the theme into my [Github project](https://github.com/jsloyer/jsloyer/tree/master/themes/startbootstrap-clean-blog).
+I embedded the theme into my [GitHub project](https://github.com/jsloyer/jsloyer/tree/master/themes/startbootstrap-clean-blog).

 Once you embed the theme you need to tell Hugo to use the theme.